teplyiswiter/cpm/wp-content/plugins/add-to-any/README.txt

 = Does the plugin output W3C valid code? =

-Yes, this plugin outputs 100% W3C valid HTML5 & XHTML and W3C valid CSS 3 by default.
+Yes, this plugin outputs 100% W3C valid HTML5 and W3C valid CSS 3 by default.

-If you use the Facebook Like, Twitter Tweet or Google +1 buttons in an HTML5 theme, note that the button iframes use the `scrolling` attribute, which is valid XHTML but the attribute has been deprecated in HTML5.
-It's needed to prevent scrollbars from appearing over the Like, Tweet, and +1 buttons inside of the iframes.

-Regardless of circumstances for passing W3C tests, the plugin will always output semantically valid and robot-readable code, so publishers do not have to worry about search engine crawler errors due to invalid code.
-Both <a href="https://en.wikipedia.org/wiki/Web_standards">web standards</a> and <a href="https://en.wikipedia.org/wiki/Cross-browser">cross-browser</a> compatibility are taken seriously.

 = How can I load the buttons after content insertion with AJAX and infinite scroll? =

 Fire the standard `post-load` event to have the plugin initiate AddToAny buttons:
 `jQuery( 'body' ).trigger( 'post-load' );`

-A few prerequisites:
+A couple prerequisites:

  * The request has an `HTTP_X_REQUESTED_WITH` header set to `xmlhttprequest`
  * `jQuery` available
- * AddToAny `<script>` blocks in the response need to execute, so don't use jQuery's `load` method *with a selector expression*.
-Selector expression usage with that method will cause `<script>` blocks in the response <a href="https://api.jquery.com/load/#script-execution">to be stripped out</a>

 = Why does the menu appear behind embedded objects (like Flash)? =